andrew/ultimate-awesome/README.md

 - [awesome-landing-page](https://github.com/xiaomingx/awesome-landing-page) - A series of beautiful and practical landing page templates.
 - [awesome-saito](https://github.com/0xluminous/awesome-saito) - Saito — A new layer 1 scaleable blockchain with a novel consensus algorithm.
 - [angular-awesome](https://github.com/akhilben/angular-awesome) - ⚡⚡ A collection of Angular best practices and tips for building fast, scalable enterprise level applications!
 Awesome coding! 😎🤘.
-- [awesome-data-hoarding](https://github.com/all-the-data/awesome-data-hoarding) - How to save everything online.
-Tools for for scraping, saving, downloading, hoarding, archiving, etc.
 - [awesome-sysadmin-tools](https://github.com/apermuy/awesome-sysadmin-tools) - Collection of links and resources for sysadmins and Drupal lovers.
 - [awesome-berlin](https://github.com/AwesomeCities/awesome-berlin) - Berlin is 💯% awesome! 🍻🍾🤘.
 - [awesome-earth-system-ml](https://github.com/blutjens/awesome-earth-system-ml) - 🌎 A curated list of Earth system datasets for the machine learning and weather, climate, ice, ocean, etc. community.